Specifies the server character set for a character column.

 This optional phrase defines the internal handling of character data stored on the server and has nothing to do with the client, or session, character set.

 If you omit the CHARACTER SET clause, then the default server character set for the column depends on how the user accessing the data in the table is defined in the DEFAULT CHARACTER SET clause of the CREATE USER statement.
-For details, see Teradata Vantage™ SQL Data Definition Language Syntax and Examples, B035-1144.
+For details, see SQL Data Definition Language.
 If there is no default character set specified for the user, the system defaults to the character set associated with the language mode, that is, LATIN for standard language mode and UNICODE for Japanese language mode.

-In accordance with Teradata internationalization plans, KANJI1 support is deprecated and is to be discontinued in the near future.
-KANJI1 is not allowed as a default character set; the system changes the KANJI1 default character set to the UNICODE character set.
+KANJI1 support is deprecated.
+KANJI1 is not allowed as a default character set.
+The system changes the KANJI1 default character set to the UNICODE character set.
 Creation of new KANJI1 objects is highly restricted.
 Although many KANJI1 queries and applications may continue to operate, sites using KANJI1 should convert to another character set as soon as possible.

 You cannot use the CHARACTER SET phrase for a UDT column.

 The CHARACTER SET phrase is a form of explicit translation.